lnsphnplt/ADM-HW3/README.md

  __`main.ipynb`__
 > Notebook containing all our code for questions 1-4, 7.
 The code outputs the following:
 > 	- `txt_file_urls.txt`: txt file with urls of places of first 400 pages on atlasobscura/places
-> 	- `htmls folder`: contains all the htmls and stored in groupy of 18
-> 	- `tsvs folder`: contains tsv files of extracted information for all places
 > 	- `vocabulary.csv`: processed words from all the places descriptions mapped to term_id
-> 	- `vocabulary_utf8.csv`: -"- same but in utf8 encoding, not used in final version
 >	- `termid_document.csv`: mapping of term_ids to places/their documents containing the term in their description
 >	- `termid_document_freq.csv`: -"- additional information on term frequency
 >